 The smaller the holes in the net, the longer it takes for them to work through the bale.
 Large holes eliminate waste, but don't slow down the rate of consumption as much.

 Cold weather = increased intake.
 During cold periods, horses will consume more hay.
-Additional calories are needed to keep warm and survival mode kicks in.
+Additional calories are needed to keep warm so survival mode kicks in.
 You may notice they spend more time at the bale in the winter, especially when a harsh cold snap hits.
 During the winter months, you can expect the shortest bale life.

 Spring, summer, and fall generally yield the longest bale life.
 Horses eat at more leisurely pace and tend to engage more in other herd activities.
-As the weather warms up, the calorie requirement drops and they are not as focused consumption.
+As the weather warms up, the calorie requirement drops and they are not as focused on consumption.